 How much automation is acceptable?

-It doesn’t answer the question.
+But it doesn’t answer the question.

 The direction of automation